Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Manila is the somewhat daunting capital and pulsating hub of the Philippines.
 Situated on the east coast of Luzon Island, it was founded on the site of a Muslim settlement in 1571.
 The city's major tourist attraction is the old Spanish walled city known as Intramuros, where visitors can see some marvellous historic buildings.

-Manila was once known as The Pearl of the Orient and was an important centre for South East Asia.
-It suffered some of World War II's most destructive urban battles, though, and much of old Manila disappeared in the conflict.
-Today, expansive parks, polluted slums, congested traffic and modern high-rises make up a city that has risen from the ashes to become the archipelago's cultural and political centre.
+It was once known as the Pearl of the Orient and was an important centre for South East Asia.
+Suffering some of World War II's most destructive urban battles, much of old Manila disappeared in the conflict.
+Today, expansive parks, congested traffic and modern high-rises make up a city that has risen from the ashes to become the archipelago's cultural and political centre.

-Tourists will encounter a truly enchanting destination, and should definitely pause to appreciate Manila Bay's sunsets.
-A combination of clouds and high-humidity conditions make them unforgettable.
-Most visitors use Manila as a springboard to explore the country's islands and provinces.
-Flights generally land at Nino Aquino International Airport, but select airlines from particular locations fly into Cebu and Aklan.
+Tourists will encounter a truly enchanting destination and should pause to appreciate Manila Bay's sunsets.
+A combination of clouds and humid conditions make them unforgettable.
+Most visitors use Manila as a springboard to explore the country's islands and provinces, with flights generally landing at Ninoy Aquino International Airport.
+Select airlines from particular locations do fly into Cebu and Aklan.

 Manila has hot, humid weather all year round and the city's proximity to the equator ensures that the temperature range is small, rarely dropping below 68°F (20°C) and seldom rising above 100°F (38°C).
 It is a little cooler between November and February.
 The hottest month is May, when the temperature averages 83ºF (28ºC).
 The rainy season is between June and October, although some precipitation is possible throughout the year.
 The driest period is between December and May.